Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Experiments

-\paragraph{Latent code or position} We use a per-gaussian latent code as input of our pose-dependent MLP.
-It is in contrast with previous work~\cite{yang2023deformable3dgs} that used the position to identify the primitive and process the deformation.
-We train a model where we replace the latent code with the position encoding of the canonical position of each Gaussian's center.
-As shown in Tab.~\ref{tab:ablation_position}, our model with latent feature embedding can outperform the alternative embedding with position encoding on all the metrics.
-This is because position encoding on the center of each Gaussian in canonical space could over-constrain the movement as the deformation might not be smoothly correlated to the spatial position, where in contrast, our model with designed latent code can learn the meaningful embedding adaptively to refine each motion.
+\paragraph{Latent code or position} We use a per-gaussian latent code as input of our MLP.
+It is in contrast with previous work~\cite{yang2023deformable3dgs} that used the position to identify the primitive.
+We train a model where we replace the latent code (16 floats) by canonical position augmented with fourier features~\cite{tancik2020fourier} (63 floats).
+As shown in Tab.~\ref{tab:ablation_position}, latent codes perform slightly better than position while being more compact.
+With more MLP layers, we expect positional encodings to work similarly, but the learned features help to decode the information in small MLPs, similar to explicit features grids that accelerate NeRFs~\cite{mueller2022instant}.

+\paragraph{Shading} Finally, we verify the benefit of the shading component of our pipeline.
+We train a model where the MLP only outputs translation and rotation for each gaussian on the sequence00 of THuman4 dataset.
+This model obtains the following metrics on novel pose synthesis: 29.72dB PSNR, 0.978 SSIM, 0.027 LPIPS.
+These scores are directly comparable with those displayed in Tab~\ref{tab:thuman_quantitative}.
+Removing this component forces the model to learn duplicate gaussians with different colors for shaded areas, leading to overfitting.